 You will likely be booked.

-Advanced Motion Methods is for people who are established animators that are looking for an extra level of polish.
-They know the graph editor, they have strong After Effects chops, but they want more.
+Advanced Motion Methods is for people who are established animators and are looking for an extra level of polish.
+They know the graph editor, and they have strong After Effects chops, but they want more.
 These people are looking for more theory based training, where they'll be learning techniques to refine their work.
 They'll get an inside look into how Sander Van Dijk creates his animations, learning every step of his process.
-They'll learn about structuring an animation, choosing and implementing different transitions, and breaking down complex problems along with many other tips and tricks to speed up their workflow.
+They'll learn about structuring an animation, choosing and implementing different transitions, and breaking down complex problems.
+Along with many other tips and tricks to speed up their workflow.

 Ready to Learn Some Animation?

-We hope that you feel better equipped to make clear decision on which animation course you should start out with!
+We hope that you feel better equipped to make a clear decision on which animation course you should start out with!
 Assessing your skill-set is a very hard thing to do.
-There are so many variables that factor that can affect your ability to learn.
-If you're still confused make sure to contact our support team [email protected]!
-They would be happy to help you find the right course for you.
+There are so many variables that can affect your ability to learn.
+If you're still confused, make sure to contact our support team at [email protected].
+They would be happy to help you find the right course for you!